Find Affordable College Courses

 Top 10 Best Nursing Bachelor's Degree Schools

-Our 2023 rankings named University of South Carolina - Aiken the best value school in South Carolina for nursing students working on their bachelor’s degree.
-Located in the suburb of Aiken, UofSC Aiken is a public school with a small student population.
+Our analysis found University of South Carolina - Aiken to be the best value school for nursing students who want to pursue a bachelor’s degree in South Carolina.
+Located in the large suburb of Aiken, UofSC Aiken is a public school with a small student population.

 The average tuition and fees for an in-state undergraduate at UofSC Aiken are $10,760 a year.
 On average, nursing graduates from UofSC Aiken take out $29,416 in student loans while working on their Bachelor's Degree.

-The average tuition and fees for an in-state undergraduate at USC Upstate are $11,583 a year.
+USC Upstate undergraduate students pay an average of $11,583 in in-state tuition and fees each year.
 The average amount in student loans that nursing majors at USC Upstate take out while working on their Bachelor's Degree is $29,599.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $137.

 The average tuition and fees for an in-state undergraduate at UofSC are $12,688 a year.
 On average, nursing graduates from UofSC take out $26,371 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $360, based on a 10-year repayment plan.

-UofSC also took the #5 spot in our Best Nursing Bachelor’s Degree Schools in South Carolina rankings.
+UofSC also made our Best Nursing Bachelor’s Degree Schools in South Carolina list, coming in at #5.

 Read full report on Nursing at University of South Carolina - Columbia